What is an internship?

 Anybody!
 Even non-students can and sometimes do choose to do internships because of the many benefits.
 However, for students at Tulane to receive full academic credit, there are certain requirements:

 Application forms can be found on the Center for Public Service's website.

 What is required to get 3-credits for an internship?

 Internships can be arranged through the Center for Public Service or directly with an organization.

 Where can I find paid internships?

 Tulane's Career Services office maintains an extensive database of internship opportunities nationally.
 For more information, go to Hire Tulane Grad's Career Center.
+The department also sends information on the list-serve for majors.
 Some, though not all of these, are paid internships that do not involve getting credit hours.